runekrauss/freddy/README.md

 A **statistics module** is available to analyze the behavior of implemented DD types during performance debugging.
 You can enable it via `-DFREDDY_STATS=ON`, for example, to measure the distribution of hash values for a specific application.
 To output experimental results, use the manager's stream insertion operator `<<`.
-Below is an excerpt of an **Edge Table** (ET) output, resulting from running the [usage example](#computer-usage):
+Below is an excerpt of **Edge Table** (ET) output, resulting from running the [usage example](#computer-usage):

 ```console